 CALL 303-683-9283 to schedule your ant treatment TODAY!

 Our team of experts is ready to inspect your home to identify the source of the infestation and develop a treatment plan to bring solution to your specific situation – whether it is a one-time service or ongoing maintenance.

 Most ants in Colorado build their nests outdoors in yards, fields and forested areas.
 The activity often goes unnoticed until ants form large colonies, swarm during mating cycles or forage inside of homes for food and water.
 Below are the most common ants we encounter in the Denver Metro.

 Pavement Ants are the most common ant that we treat in metropolitan areas.
 They often live in or along sidewalks, driveways, and patios.
-Pavement Ants build their colonies under the concrete or pavement – pushing dirt up around the edges and cracks.
+Pavement Ants typically build their colonies under the concrete or pavement – pushing dirt up around the edges and cracks.
 Small worker ants emerge from the colony to forage and take advantage of spilled food.
 They are often called “sugar ants” due to their attraction to sweet foods.
 While Pavement Ants typically nest outdoors they will forage for food in kitchens and bathrooms and have been known to establish colonies in crawlspaces.